FOREX-Euro drops as Italy in spotlight, Swissie slides

 ITALIAN CLIFFHANGER

-Greece's main political parties clinched a deal to run a coalition government, but any relief impact on the euro or other assets was fleeting, with Italy the next potential flashpoint.
+Greece's main political parties clinched a deal to run a coalition government, but any relief from that to the euro or other assets was fleeting as focus switched to Italy, the next potential flashpoint for the market.

 A debt meltdown in Italy would pose a far graver risk to the 17-nation currency bloc than Greece.
 With Rome's borrowing costs soaring and 1.9 trillion euros in public debt, it is too large to bail out.

-Weak economic data on Monday soured the near-term outlook for the euro.
-German industrial output fell by an above-forecast 2.7 percent, adding to signs that Europe's biggest economy was slowing.
+It added that the Eurogroup and the Ecofin meetings this week will be important while real activity data would needed to be watched for more weakness.
+As such, they have lowered their recommended entry level for euro/dollar shorts to $1.3760.

-Swiss prices fell for the first time in two years in October, boosting the case for policymakers to act again and curtail the franc's gains.
+The common currency jumped against the Swiss franc with the Swiss inflation numbers boosting the case for policymakers to act again and curtail the franc's gains.

-"The CPI numbers will add pressure on the SNB to back up its words and the markets are aware of that," said Jeremy Stretch head of currency strategy at CIBC World Markets
+"The CPI numbers will add pressure on the SNB to back up its words and the markets are aware of that," said CIBC's Stretch."

 * On February 8, 2017, co announced that it planned to offer up to $2.5 billion of senior notes in private transactions- SEC filing